wavexx/Polyglot.jl/README.rst

   using Polyglot
   py = bond!("Python", `ssh remote python3`, String["-E"; "-OO"])

-The *arguments*, as for the command, are automatically quoted.
+The optional *arguments* are just strings.
+They are quoted and appended to the main command *after* default arguments.

-Some command line arguments may be supplied automatically by the driver to force an interactive shell; for example "-i" is supplied if Python is requested.
+Default arguments may be supplied automatically by the driver to force an interactive shell; for example "-i" is supplied if Python is requested.
 You can disable default arguments by using ``def_args=False``.

 The following keyword arguments are supported: